 1901: Henry Huntington establishes the Pacific Electric Railway (PE) and takes over the Los Angeles–Pasadena interurban line.

-1902: Business continues to improve at his carriage shop and J.W. also specializes in the design and construction of fine racing sulkies.
+1902: Business continues to improve at J.W.’s carriage shop and he also specializes in the design and construction of fine racing sulkies.

 1903: Henry Ford incorporates the Ford Motor Co. and introduces the Model A, a small, two-cylinder car with an eight-horsepower engine to sell for $850.
 After school, Carl and Harley start doing odd jobs at dad's plant downtown on Auto Row.
-If the boys aren't there, usually they can be found messing around at the beach surrounding the Santa Monica pier.
+If the boys aren't there, they likely can be found messing around at the beach around the Santa Monica pier.

-1904: Every summer, like a lot of families, the Earl family packed up to get out of hot LA and vacation in the cool mountains.
+1904: Every summer, like a lot of families, the Earl family packed up to get out of hot LA and vacation in the cool mountains at Bailey’s Ranch.
 The Earls went north of Los Angeles in the Tehachapi mountains between the San Fernando Valley and Bakersfield.
 This came to be after Mr. Bailey began buying wagons from Earl's shop in 1894 and then invited J.W. to come up to the ranch for some deer hunting where they became fast friends.
-After that J.W. couldn't imagine a better place to spend the family vacation and from 1896 to 1914, eighteen years in a row, the Earls went to the Bailey's Ranch.
+After that J.W. couldn't imagine a better place to spend the family vacation and from 1896 to 1914, eighteen years in a row, the Earls spent part of their summers at Bailey's Ranch.

-1905: Don Lee sees that car are a growth investment and capitalizes on sky-rocketing demand.
-Lee becomes the Cadillac dealer in LA and his territory as a distributor – all of Southern California – and announces this in his first Cadillac ad in the LA Times on December 24, 1905.
+1905: Don Lee sees that cars are a growth investment and capitalizes on sky-rocketing demand.
+Lee becomes the Cadillac dealer in LA.
+As a distributor, his new territory is all of Southern California and his first Cadillac ad announcement was in the LA Times on December 24, 1905.

 1908: Fred and Charles Fisher establish the Fisher Body Co. in Detroit and a short time later their five younger brothers (William, Lawrence, Edward, Alfred and Howard) move up to Detroit from the family's Norwalk, Ohio coach-building operation and home.
 Lead by William Durant, Buick, Cadillac, Oldsmobile and Oakland (later renamed Pontiac) are merged into a single corporation, General Motors.
 Ford introduces the Model T and it costs under $300 and comes in one color: black.